perseas/Pyrseas/docs/dbtoyaml.rst

     Does not extract schema matching `schema`.
 This can be given more than once to exclude several schemas.

+-O, ---no-owner

+    Do not output object ownership information.
+By default, as seen in the sample output above, database objects (schemas, tables, etc.) that can be owned by some user, are shown with an "owner:
+    *username*" element.
+The ``-O`` switch suppresses all those lines.

 -t `table`, ---table= `table`

     Extract only tables matching `table`.
 Multiple tables can be extracted by using multiple ``-t`` switches.
 Note that selecting a table may cause other objects, such as an owned sequence, to be extracted as well

 -T `table`, ---exclude-table= `table`